 This web site is a leading online resource in finding scholarships to help pay for school.

 Click here for further information and to access this website.

 DISCUS AWARDS PROGRAM

-The Discus Awards scholarship program remains committed to helping students in grades 9 through 12 find money for college, so our popular "Best List of College Scholarships" remains accessible and updated at
+The Discus Awards scholarship program remains committed to helping students in grades 9 through 12 find money for college, so our popular "Best List of College Scholarships" remains accessible and updated.

 Please click here to access this scholarship resource.

-Scholarship information is also posted on the bulletin board or in the Scholarship Box located inside the Guidance Office as it is received!
+Scholarship information is also posted in Naviance as it is received!
 Check on a regular basis!